jwlehner/applications/2015-12-15--RCAC/project_description.md

-1. **Workshop**: A small "internal" workshop will be organized to discuss methods, mapping techniques, and data sharing with survey project from Anatolia (March 2017)
+1. **Workshop**: A small "internal" workshop will be organized to discuss methods, mapping techniques, and data sharing with survey project from Anatolia (March 2017).

-2. **Article**:  "Visualize diachronic Human-environment Interactions: A Model for the Milesian Peninsula" (to be submitted in June 2017)
+2. **Article**:  "The visualization of diachronic Human-environment Interactions: A Model for the Milesian Peninsula" (to be submitted in June 2017).

 3. **Software Package**: All the code created for the article will be documented and available in a form of a package, freely accessible on-line